eugelito/uxuiportfolio/docs/web-technologies-and-programming-elmtree.md

 The purpose of the module assignment was to assess my development skills in ASP.NET, C# and MS SQL 2014 technologies.
 In addition, the web app used Bootstrap Technologies.

-The web app developed was a pre-loved selling web app called Elmtree, similar to Gumtree. it was a localised platform for university students to buy and sell various items.
+The web app developed was a pre-loved selling web app called Elmtree, similar to Gumtree.
+It was a localized platform for university students to buy and sell various items.

 (Desktop UI)